apitestbase/apitestbase.github.io/Build-Iron-Test-with-MQ-IIB-Testing-Features.md

-Download the latest Iron Test release to your local machine, and cd to the root directory of the project.
+Download the latest Iron Test release from here to your local machine.
+Extract it, and cd to the project directory (in which there is README.md).

 Install MQ and IIB libraries to your local Maven repository